KEisenhart/Course3/README.md

-The data provided is in several text files representing two sets of measurements, test and training, which captured 561 movement signals on 30 people doing 6 activities each while wearing a Samsung Galazy S II smartphone on their waist.
+The data provided is in several text files representing two sets of measurements, test and training, which captured 561 movement signals on 30 people doing 6 activities each while wearing a Samsung Galaxy S II Smartphone on their waist.

 See my later detailed discussion on "The 8 Required Input Files".